jjmau14/cs455/README.txt

       * RegistrySendsNodeManifest: Contains a routing table that each MessagingNode should open and maintain connections with that comprise the overlay network.

-Configuration:

-  Configuring the Registry
-    * `java cs455.overlay.node.Registry [Port Number]` - must provide a port for the Registry to run on.
-This port will be required to start all messenger nodes.

-  Configuring Messenger nodes
-    * `java cs455.overlay.node.MessagingNode [IP of Registry] [Registry Port Number]` - Messenger nodes will automatically register themselves with the Registry when they come on line.

-  Building the overlay network
-    * From the Registry, use the following command: `setup-overlay [Size of Routing Table]` The size of the routing table will determine how many cached TCP connections each node will have.

-  Registry Commands
-    * `list-messaging-nodes`: displays all registered nodes ip, port, and overlay unique ID.
-    * `setup-overlay [Sze of Routing Table]`: creates overlay network and sends routing tables to each node.
-    * `list-routing-tables`: displays all routing tables for each node.
-    * `start [Rounds]`: execute overlay work routine 'Rounds' many times.

-  MessagingNode Commands
-    * `print-counters-and-diagnostics`: displays all current results of the running or previously ran task such as messages sent/received/relayed and current sum received and sum sent.
-    * `exit-overlay`: requests removal from the overlay by the registry.
-Upon approval, the node will exit the overlay and terminate the process.